Merging galaxies in isolated environments I. Multiband photometry, classification, stellar masses, and star formation rates: Results

-\subsection{Galaxy Photometry (Problems and Solutions)}
+\subsection{Galaxy photometry: problems and solutions}

-While observing the images using the WISE interactive website, we noticed that the objects show larger radii than the ones listed.
-As shown in Figure \ref{fig:rad_comp}, their radii are always underestimated and don't show any relation to the aperture radius listed for extended sources.
-These smaller radii measurements are likely linked to the low-sensitivity of 2MASS, which was used to estimate the apertures for WISE.
-This demonstrates that the listed photometry of merging systems is not accurate, and that the total luminosity is underestimated.
-For this reason, we decided to perform our own photometry with the WISE imaging and in order to achieve consistency, we have performed the photometry in all the filters we will use.
+When visualising the images using the WISE interactive website \footnote{https://irsa.ipac.caltech.edu/applications/wise/}, it was immediately clear that the galaxies were often much larger than the radii listed in the WISE website tables.
+As a first check, we measured the sizes of the mergers using the measuring tool available in the interactive WISE website.
+Figure \ref{fig:rad_comp2} compares the radii we measured using the interactive WISE website for W1 with the semi-major axis ($rsemi$) tabulated in the AllWISE extended sources catalogue.
+Their $rsemi$ are always heavily underestimated.
+These smaller radius measurements are likely linked to the low sensitivity of 2MASS, which was used to estimate the apertures for the AllWISE catalogue.
+This immediately shows that the photometry of mergers listed in the AllWISE catalogue is not accurate, and that the total luminosity is underestimated.
+For this reason, we decided to perform our own photometry across all the filters we use, not just on the WISE imaging.

-Another additional difficulty arising in merging systems is that they can be so disturbed that the usual parameters used when making photometric measurements do not extract all the light from the object.
-Disturbed morphologies, faint tidal tails, and luminous star forming regions all have to be taken into account when measuring a galaxy's luminosity.
-Also, since the merging systems don't show the same features along the merging sequence or often with each other, there is no a unique set of parameters which can be used to perform the photometry automatically.
-Therefore, we have performed the photometry for all the systems, and in all bands, manually.
+Another difficulty arising in mergers is that they can be so disturbed that the usual parameters used when making automated photometric measurements do not extract all the light from the galaxy.
+Disturbed morphologies, faint tidal tails, and luminous star-forming regions all have to be taken into account when measuring a merging galaxy's luminosity.
+Also, since the mergers do not show the same features along the merging sequence, or often with each other, there is no unique set of parameters that can be used to perform the photometry automatically from system to system.
+Therefore, we are forced to perform the photometry for all the systems, and in all bands, almost completely manually.
+However, to aid efficiency, we developed a semi-automatic procedure that we describe here.